(last updated: 24 February 2019)

 FREE-WILLIAMSON.
 A quiet but pretty wedding took place at the residence of the bride's parents on Saturday November 2nd, when Miss Eliza J. Free, of Lalbert East, was married to Mr Robert Williamson, of Cannie, eldest son of Mr W. Williamson of Boort.
 The ceremony was conducted by the Rev. K. Kirkpatrick, of Boort.
 The bride who was given away by her father, wore an exquisite gown of ivory crepe-de-chene, trimmed with shadow lace, stitchings and embroidery.
 The veil was of embroidered tuile, and she wore a coronet of orange blossoms.
 She carried a bouquet of pale pink and white roses, daintily arranged with maiden hair fern and streamers, the gift of the bridegroom.
 The bridesmaid, Miss Pearl Free, sister of the bride, was attired in a fuji silk coat frock. and carried bouquets of roses and maiden hair fern, the gift of the bridegroom.
 The duties of best man were carried out by Mr J. W. Free, brother of the bride.
 The wedding reception was held in a large diniing room where about 20 guests partook of a sumptuous breakfast.
 The bridegroom's gift to the bride was a gold wristlet watch; bride to bridegroom, gold sleeve links; bridegroom to bridesmaid, cameo bangle.
 They were the recipients of many costly presents.
 The bride travelled in a navy blue costume, with a hat to match.
 The bridal party motored to Quambatook, and caught the morning train, en route for Melbourne where the honeymoon was spent.

 The Australian electoral rolls show that after their marriage Bob and Dolly farmed at Cannie until some time between 1954 and 1963 when Bob retired and they moved into Quambatook to live.
 As the late Win Noblet describes in her book Beside the Bullock Track: Quambatook 1894-1984, their move into town did not result in any slow-down of their respective community and philanthropic activities.
 'Mr Williamson [especially] took a keen interest in everything that existed for the good of the district, supporting practically every organisation' She continued that Bob 'came to Cannie as a young man, where he engaged in farming pursuits, and always found time for sport, being especially adept at cricket and football, both of which he played with relish and success.
 In later years, despite a disability which necessitated the use of a walking stick, Mr Williamson took up bowls and derived the same intense pleasure from yet another sport.
 In all of his long public life, perhaps his greatest work was on behalf of the Victorian Country Party, for which he served an unequalled record spanning over forty years, accepting the office of President of the Branch, but his greatest work in the interest of the Party was performed during 31 years in office as Secretary.
 Mr Williamson was a Justice of the Peace for the Midland Bailiwick for some years.
 His work in helping to raise funds to build the Quambatook Hall was of inestimable value to the Committee, while his outstanding generosity as a donor to the appeal for funds, helped considerably in Quambatook being able to build such a splendid hall.
 He was justifiably proud of the building and on opening night, was one of the first to take the floor for the first dance - a circular waltz.
 Some had tears in their eyes as they witnessed he and his partner dance so graciously . . .
 Mr Williamson's other associations with the district included the Public Park, of which he was a trustee, and the Agricultural Society Show, for which he was an untiring worker.
 He was a great supporter of the Quambatook Football Club, and rarely missed a match.
 He loved dearly his church, and was an ordained Elder of the Prebyterian Church' (p.
 280).
 Bob Williamson died at nearby Kerang in 1965.
 His funeral service at Quambatook 'saw a crowded church, including a large number of mourners representing many parts of the Country Party Branches in Victoria, who had travelled long distances to pay a final tribute to an esteemed friend and colleague'.
 Dolly Williamson nee Free died in 1972.
-We are yet to determine whether and how many children she and Bob had.
+We believe she and Bob had no children.

 The photo on the left is of John James Bailey and his family in around 1925.
 Standing (L/R): Hugh Andrew jnr, Annie Eliza, Hugh Andrew snr, John James